speedskater/babel-plugin-rewire/README.md

 * 0.1.23-beta Improved flow compatibility, Added functionality to work with cyclic dependencies.
 * 1.0.0-beta-1 Added support for babel 6, added support for rewiring classes, added support for flow types, added support for rewire.js compatible \__with\__
 * 1.0.0-beta-2 Removed rewire of Object, require
+* 1.0.0-beta-3 Removed support for rewiring of globals.
+Added support for rewiring in combination with assignment and update expressions.

 ## Contributors